|

 centre of Great Leighs is a rock which is often claimed to be the

-of a bread bin, and can be picked up by one man (TL727171).2
+and could be picked up by one man (TL727171).2

 You can see the rather pathetic stone in the foreground of